Kasjan4/CryptoX/README.md

 ## Overview

-A crypto tracker built with React, Node, Express, MongoDB.
+A crypto tracker built with React, Node, Express and MongoDB.
 Track your favourite crypto by making an account.
 Mobile responsive.

 [CHECK IT OUT HERE](https://cryptox-project.herokuapp.com/)